• Skip to primary navigation

 Using a jack plane to level off cupped or bowed timber can be fairly successful but take your time whilst using this method as once you’ve taken it off you can’t just stick it back on again!

-Straightening out warped or bowed timber can be done in a number of different ways with pros and cons for each different method, but unfortunately none of them guarantee to get the timber in question back to a state where its fully flat and level.
+Straightening out warped wood can be done in a number of different ways with pros and cons for each different method, but unfortunately none of them guarantee to get the timber in question back to a state where its fully flat and level.

-In some cases the timber may be so damaged that it’s unusable and in these situations it’s easier to simply cut the damaged sections out and salvage what you can.
+In some cases the wood may be so damaged that it’s unusable and in these situations it’s easier to simply cut the damaged sections out and salvage what you can.

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.